l3uddz/plex_autoscan/README.md

 `IGNORE_PATHS` - List of paths to ignore changes from; don't send scan requests for any changes that start with these file paths.

-`TEAMDRIVE` - Enable monitoring of changes inside teamdrives.
+`TEAMDRIVE` - Enable or Disable monitoring of changes inside Team Drives.

 _Note: For the `TEAMDRIVE` setting to take effect, you must generate the token; authorize, with this set to true._